TaraHelberg/Ambrosia-Greek-Recipe-s/README.md

 ## User Authentication

 Django's LoginRequiredMixin have been used to make sure that any requests to access secure pages by non-authenticated users / Authors are redirected.
 Django's UserPassesTestMixin have been used to limit access based on permissions.
 Eg: To ensure users can only Update / Delete Recipes or Comments for which they are the User / Author.

 If the User /Author doesn't pass the test they are shown to the 403 Forbidden Error.

 ## Form Validation

-If incorrect or empty information / data is added to a From, the Form won't submit and a warning will appear to the User / AUthor informing them what field raised the error.
+If incorrect or empty information / data is added to a From, the Form won't submit and a warning will appear to the User / Author informing them what field raised the error

 ## Database Security

-The Database Url and secret key are stored in the env.py file to prevent unwanted connections to the Database and this was done at the beginning of the App set up and pushed to GItHub.
+The Database URL and secret key are stored in the env.py file to prevent unwanted connections to the Database and this was done at the beginning of the App set up and pushed to GitHub.

 Cross-Site Request Forgery (CSRF) Tokens are used on all Forms within the App.

 ## Custom error pages:

-Custom Error Pages have been created to give the User / Author more information and help redirect them when aor should an Error occur.
-These pages are provided with Redirect Buttons to appropriate area's of the App.
+Custom Error Pages have been created to give the User / Author more information and help redirect them when an should an Error occur.
+These pages are provided with Redirect Buttons to appropriate areas of the App.

 403 Error page shown as an Example of what the Error pages present to the User / Author.

 <details><summary>Error Page Example Imagery</summary>

 ![403](assets/readme-images/WebPages/CustomErrors/403Error-Page.png)